Eurovision Song Contest 2019: Ticket sales controversy

-The ticket prices for the year's event sparked criticism, both in Israel and abroad, with The Times of Israel calling them "likely the most expensive ever for Eurovision".
+The ticket prices for 2019 sparked criticism, both in Israel and abroad, with The Times of Israel calling them "likely the most expensive ever for Eurovision".
 Explanations for the high prices included the high cost of living in Israel and the fact that the Israeli government was not subsidising the Eurovision production.
 Although the venue could hold up to 10,000 people, only 7,300 seats were available because of the size of the stage, the technical equipment and the security features.
 Of those 7,300 seats, 3,000 had been reserved for the EBU, leaving only 4,300 for fans so that demand exceeded supply.

 On 3 March 2019, ticket sales were frozen due to irregularities noticed by the oversight committee of Kan.
-Israeli media reported tickets being illegally resold for more than twice their original price.
-Public security minister Gilad Erdan ordered an investigation into the situation.
+Israeli media reported that tickets were being illegally resold for more than twice their original price.
+The Israeli public security minister, Gilad Erdan, ordered an investigation into the situation.
 Ticket sales resumed on 14 March; according to Kan, 220 improperly-purchased tickets to the final live show were revoked and sold again in the second round of sales.

 Technical issues

 Cyber attack during semi-final 1

 Kan suffered a cyber attack by a group of hackers that affected the broadcaster's accessibility livestreams of the first semi-final.
-The hackers were able to briefly show anti-Israeli statements on the streams such as "Israel is not safe, you will see" and "Risk of missile attack, please take shelter".
+The hackers were able to briefly show anti-Israel statements on the streams such as "Israel is not safe, you will see" and "Risk of missile attack, please take shelter".
 The incident was investigated by both the broadcaster and the EBU.
 Kan released a statement regarding the incident saying: "The problem was fixed quickly, and it seems that during the first semi-finals a site was hacked here for a few minutes, and we believe that the messages were not seen by many people."